alexmen656/appcore/README.md

   Marteso
 </h1>

-Marteso is a platform which combines iOS CI&CD pipeline with ASO tool.
-The core is the screenshot pipeline which automatically generates screenshots and valid signed binary on every GitHub push, basically like Vercel but for iOS apps.
+Marteso is a platform which combines iOS CI&CD pipeline with ASO tools.
+The core is the screenshot pipeline which automatically generates screenshots and valid signed binaries on every GitHub push, basically like Vercel but for iOS apps.

+Important Features:
+- Analytics: Shows Impressions, Page Views and Dwonloads by country and date
+- Keywords: Tracks your App ranking and discovers new keywords with Ai based on competitors text, category etc.
+- Competitors: Tracks your App competitors and gathers intel about them:
+	- Summarized Reviews
+	- Tracking of Metadata changes
+- Suggestions: Suggests better metadata based on tracked keywords and competitors (doesb't work that great yet)
+- Monetization: Manages Subscriptios and One time purchases (one time pruchases not implemented yet)
+- Versions: Metdata managament with auto translate feature
+- More/Gamecenter: Management of game center related stuff like leaderbaords, achievements and challenges (experiment)
+- Team: Marteso supports Teams although roles arent fully implemented yet, but you can already invite other users
+- MCP Agents support

+Secondary/Specific Features:
+Passkeys
+Autonomous mode (planned)

 ## Demo